chaoss/wg-dei/CONTRIBUTING.md

 ## Who is a CHAOSS repository maintainer?

 The README.md of the repository contains a list of who is maintainer.
-Each CHAOSS repository brings together different people and they document in the repository specific CONTRIBUTING.md how someone becomes a maintainer on their repository.
+Each CHAOSS repository brings together different people and they document in the repository-specific CONTRIBUTING.md how someone becomes a maintainer on their repository.